“A tree can be only as strong as the forest that surrounds it.” – Peter Wohlleben

 This brings me to the celebration of the forests and their innate ability in cooperation and sharing of resources among peers.
 You will see how we share these capacities as human beings in our quest for happiness.
 Trees are the foundation of a forest, as people are the foundation of the community.

 Every March 21st, the United Nations raises awareness of the importance of all types of forests.
 The year 2020 underscores the importance of education at all levels in achieving sustainable forest management and biodiversity conservation.
 We are surrounded by the beautiful Carolinian forest at Charlotteville.
 We see it as a deciduous extension of our community.
 To tread as lightly on the earth as we can, we have left the majority of our land in its natural state.
 Out of our 41 acres, 28 of them have been left alone.
 We understand that we must work in harmony with nature and within natural limits to sustain a responsible business plan and happy future.

 Forests are home to 80% of all life on land.
 In the circle of life, forests really are the leaders on the front lines, day in and day out fighting to keep our planet healthy.
 They sequester a great deal of carbon from the atmosphere and turn it into oxygen which we need to breathe.
 In doing so they contribute as a major player in the deceleration of global warming.

-In the fascinating TED Talk, “How Trees Talk to Each other,” ecologist Suzanne Simard states that the great thing about forests as complex systems is that they have enormous healing capacities.
-They provide a regeneration to a diversity of species, genes and genotypes.
+In the fascinating TED Talk, “How Trees Talk to Each Other,” ecologist Suzanne Simard states that the great thing about forests as complex systems is that they have enormous healing capacities.
+They provide regeneration to a diversity of species, genes and genotypes.